hanhanwu/Hanhan_CyberSecurity_DataScience/README.md

     * Rules in association rules gives an absolute answer for classification, that is the rule leads to this class and not that class.
 Fuzzy-Rule based method is to give the probability to the rule of which class it belongs to
     * In a word, it's similar to classification problems, we generate Response or Probability as the prediction results
     * [This paper has provided 3 detailed methods about fuzzed-rule based attack detection][54]

+* Graph Database
+  * [Neo4j Fraud Detection][55]
+    * The basic idea here is, multiple fraudsters are using duplicated entities when do the fraud.
+Using graph database can help find these links

 **************************************************************************************************